-Choice Mutual's ratings are determined by our editorial team.
-The scoring formula takes into account consumer experience, financial strength ratings and complaint data.
+Choice Mutual’s ratings are determined by our editorial team.
+The scoring formula considers consumer experience, policy cost, underwriting criteria, the insurer’s financial strength ratings, and complaint data.

 In this review of Mutual of Omaha life insurance for seniors, you’ll learn how their policies work, how to qualify, the cost, and how they compare to other insurance providers.